dmazin/dmazin.github.io/_posts/2023-03-10-lab-something-weird-sysbench.md

 ### An experiment involving dead uncles and elevators
 I do have a theory!
 Despite the disk being 100% utilized, it doesn’t mean it was at 100% capacity.
 How can that be?
 Let me illustrate using an elevator.

 Say that your rich uncle died, and you have inherited his elevator.
 I don’t know!
 And, I guess, now you are going to run experiments on this elevator.
 Say that the elevator has a capacity of 10 people.
 Your friends are extremely enthusiastic people, and you convince them to try an experiment.
 You are all on the bottom floor, and you send 1 friend up.
 It takes 30 seconds.
 The friend gets off on the top floor.
-The elevator comes back down, which takes 30 seconds. and immediately you send another 1 friend up.
+The elevator comes back down, which takes 30 seconds, and immediately you send another 1 friend up.
 You repeat.
 The elevator is at 100% utilization: it is always busy.
 The throughput is 1 friend per minute.
 Now, instead of sending 1 friend at a time, you send 10.
 Now, your utilization is still 100%, but your throughput has increased to 10 friends per minute.

 I don’t know if this is handled in the OS or in the disk itself, but I am sure there is something similar happening for writes.

 ### How can I verify this theory?
 I can use `iostat` to monitor the disk.
 (What is iostat?
-It’s a monitoring utility for disks).
+It’s a monitoring utility for IO, like disks).
 What I will look for is the utilization %, the throughput (MB per second) [this will be indicated by the `wkB/s` field], and the request size (this will correspond to how many friends we are putting in the elevator at the same time) [this will be the `wareq-sz` field].

 I expect the utilization to remain at 100%, but the throughput will increase, which will happen thanks to us stuffing more friends in the elevator (`wareq-sz` will go up).